MEXICAN WOLF

 KNOW?

-• The Mexican gray
+The Mexican

-wolf is the world’s most endangered wolf.
+wolf is the world’s most endangered subspecies of wolf.

-of its cousin, the North American gray wolf.
+of its cousin, the North American Gray wolf.